On the triviality of flows in Alexandroff spaces: Introduction and motivation

 \section{Introduction and motivation}

 In \cite{alexandroff1937diskrete}, P.S.
 Alexandroff introduced what he called ``Diskrete Räume'' (``discrete spaces''), which are nowadays known as Alexandroff spaces.
-Today, the term discrete space refers to a topological space $(X,T)$, where the topology $T$ is the power set of $X$.
+Today, the term discrete space refers to a topological space $(X,T)$ where the topology $T$ is the power set of $X$.
 An Alexandroff space $(X,T)$ is a topological space, where the topology $T$ satisfies the following stronger axiom: the arbitrary intersection of open sets is again an open set.
 P.S.
 Alexandroff also related the spaces introduced in \cite{alexandroff1937diskrete} to preordered sets.
-In particular, we have the following results. \begin{lem} An Alexandroff space satisfies the Kolgomorov separation axiom (also known as $T_0$ axiom) if and only if the related preorder is a partial order. \end{lem} \begin{lem} An Alexandroff space satisfies the separation axiom $T_1$ if and only if it is a discrete space. \end{lem} Besides this facts, the class of Alexandroff spaces contains the class of all finite topological spaces, i.e., topological spaces having finite cardinal.
+Let $(X,T)$ be an Alexandroff space and $x\in X$.
+The intersection of every open set containing $x$, denoted by $U_x$, is an open set.
+The open set $U_x$ is minimal in the following sense: $U_x\subseteq V$ for every open set $V$ containing $x$.
+It can be related to $X$ the preorder given by $x\leq y$ if and only if $U_x\subseteq U_y$ ($U_y\subseteq U_x$).
+The first preorder is said to be the natural preorder, while the second one is said to be the opposite preorder.
+We have the following well-known results, that can be found for example in \cite[Lemma 1.6.2 and Lemma 1.2.7]{may1966finite}. \begin{lem} An Alexandroff space satisfies the Kolgomorov separation axiom (also known as $T_0$ axiom) if and only if the related preorder is a partial order. \end{lem} \begin{lem} An Alexandroff space satisfies the separation axiom $T_1$ if and only if it is a discrete space. \end{lem}

+Given a partially ordered set $(X,\leq)$, a lower (upper) set $S\subseteq X$ is a set satisfying that for every $x\in S$ and $y<x$ in $X$ ($y>x$) then $y\in S$.
+The family of lower (upper) sets of a partially ordered set $(X,\leq)$ is a $T_0$ topology on $X$ that makes $X$ an Alexandroff space.
+It is not difficult to prove that for every set $X$ the partial orders defined on $X$ are in bijective correspondence with the $T_0$ topologies defined on $X$ making $X$ an Alexandroff space.
+Furthermore, let $f:X\rightarrow Y$ be a map between two Alexandroff $T_0$-spaces.
+Then $f$ is continuous if and only if $f$ is order-preserving, where we are considering the natural partial orders in $X$ and $Y$.
+From these facts, the category of Alexandroff spaces and the category of partially ordered sets are isomorphic.
+From now on, we treat Alexandroff $T_0$-spaces and partially ordered sets as the same object without explicit mention.
+Moreover, given an Alexandroff $T_0$-space, $U_x$ can be described as follows: $U_x=\{y\in X|y\leq x \}$